Arm pain is defined as discomfort or pain experienced anywhere throughout the arm. It can include pain in the wrist, elbow, and shoulder.

 Sometimes, all the body needs is rest.
 Rest the area in pain, and avoid strenuous exercise and movement.

 Icing injuries can often help to reduce swelling and inflammation.
-Use an ice pack, covered in a towel, for 20 minutes at a time on the affected area.
+Use an ice pack, covered in a towel, for 20 minutes at a time on the painful area.
 Wait for at least an hour between ice packs.

 Over-the-counter (OTC) painkillers